 This is the terminus of a a short branch.
 The station has two platforms and two station buildings.
-The larger of the buildings is sandstone and of two storeys with a small canopy over the platform, it dates from 1867 and is 'B' listed.
+The larger of the buildings is sandstone and of two storeys, presenting one storey to the platform with a small canopy, it dates from 1867 and is ^B^ listed.
 The second building is timber and has a glazed canopy.
 This building is similar to other Caledonian Railway buildings built around 1900.

 The original station had a single platform, today the platform by the stone building.
 To the east was a loop and small goods yard on the south side.
 A market was to the south of the goods station.
 The station was, and is, approached from the east.
 Originally the line to Lanark was single track.
 Trains came from the Motherwell and Glasgow direction.

 The station was rebuilt in 1867, just after the Douglas Branch (Caledonian Railway) opened from a triangular junction east of the station in 1864.
 Passenger trains to Douglas via Lanark had to reverse in the station.
 A curve was put in at Silvermuir to allow trains to approach from the Carstairs and Edinburgh direction.
 The branch was doubled.

 The enlarged station had two platforms, with three lines between (the central line being a release road for locomotives).
 This is the present station.
 The goods yard was expanded and a nearby road was diverted south to provide the space.
 The signal box, in timber, was opposite the goods yard on the north side of the line at the station throat.

 In 1873 the Douglas branch reached Muirkirk [1st] and this Ayr via the Glasgow and South Western Railway.

 A second station opened at Lanark Racecourse in 1920.